F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 Why do my Azure IP configuration private/public mappings change on failover?
 `````````````````````````````````````````````````````````````````````````````
 IP configurations may reassociate with the NIC in a different order, but all private/public mappings should remain the same.
 If the mappings are changing, ensure each IP configuration is configured using Static allocation.
-Dynamic allocation is strongly discouraged, it should only be used for proof of concept or during initial deployment configuration.
+Dynamic allocation is sometimes leveraged for initial deployments but is discouraged for production deployments.

 -----------------------------------------